eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 # TraCI
 To couple an external dispatch algorithm to SUMO, the following [TraCI](../TraCI.md) functions are provided:

+!!! note
+    To make use of these functions, the option **--device.taxi.dispatch-algorithm traci** must be set

 - traci.person.getTaxiReservations(onlyNew)
 - traci.vehicle.getTaxiFleet(taxiState)
 - traci.vehicle.dispatchTaxi(vehID, reservations)